 Archery is a non contact sport that does not subject the body to a lot of violent impact.
 With the exception of an errant bolt, there are very few dangers of traumatic injury for the archer.
 The repetitive motion involved in practice and competition does, however, put the archer at risk for repetitive strain injuries.
 Although archery has a low reported incidence of injury associated with it, there is some risk.
 The archer may fall victim to rotator cuff injuries, tendonitis in the elbow, wrist, or shoulder, contusions, and impalement (although very rare.)

 • Rotator Cuff Injuries: Due to the constant draw on the bow string, especially at high draw weights, the rotator cuff muscles are under constant strain.
 The action of holding the string back as the arrow is sited puts additional stress on these muscles.
 The muscles may become fatigued leading to the potential for strains.
 Pain in the shoulder, especially during the drawing action may be evident.
 Weakness and inability to lift and rotate the arm may also occur.
-This may be treated with rest, ice and the use on non-steroidal anti-inflammatory medication.
+This may be treated with osteopathy, rest, ice and the use on non-steroidal anti-inflammatory medication.
 In severe cases, or complete tears or resistance to treatment, surgical remediation may be required.

 • Tendonitis: Tendonitis is caused by unusual or repetitive strain on the tendon.
 The constant strain placed on the tendons during archery can lead to tendonitis in the joints of the upper extremities, specifically the wrist, elbow, and shoulder.
 Pain in the attachment of the muscle, especially when the muscle flexes before warming up, may indicate tendonitis.
 The joint may be stiff and sore and the muscles may be weaker than usual.
-Rest and NSAIDs may be all that is required to treat tendonitis.
+Osteopathy, rest and NSAIDs may be all that is required to treat tendonitis.
 Recovery time will vary depending on the severity of the condition, with an average three to six weeks.

 • Muscle Strains: The muscles of the back, neck and shoulder are subjected to constant tension during archery and overtime, or when using a different bow, could be subject to a strain.
 The muscle fibres tear slightly during normal use, but when subjected to a load that is greater than their capacity more fibres may tear, causing pain and inflammation.
 The muscle will also be unable to handle large loads until it repairs.
 Pain within the muscle, inflammation, and stiffness may be evident with a strain.
-Rest, ice (for the first 72 hours), and anti-inflammatory medication will help manage the strain.
+Osteopathy, rest, ice (for the first 72 hours), and anti-inflammatory medication will help manage the strain.
 Limited activity can be attempted as it is tolerated.

 • Contusion: When the bow string is released it may slap along the forearm on the way back, this is called “String Slap.”
 This can cause bruising where the string hits.
 The blood vessels under the string are broken due to the force of the string hitting the area and this causing bleeding under the skin.
 Slight swelling and discoloration will be present.
 Sharp pain will be felt immediately, then the pain becomes dull and usually only occurs with pressure on the area.
 Ice and protection will speed the recovery of the contusion.